 WAM Get Involved was set up in 2014, to promote greater Community Involvement across the Royal Borough.
 The team works across Windsor Ascot and Maidenhead to build capacity within the Voluntary Sector with regular Information, Consultations (like Ageing Well in the Borough), Networking Meetings and Workshops eg Safeguarding and Management.
-The WAM Get Involved website enables local Residents to access Volunteering Opportunities as well as find out about local activities and news.
+The WAM Get Involved website enables local Residents to find out about local activities and news.
 The team also works with the Business sector to help them and their employees to improve their links with the local Community.

 Subscribe to our weekly e-newsletter for the voluntary sector

 Maidenhead Synagogue (information provided by Barbara Grossman)

 The Maidenhead Synagogue is based in Maidenhead and comprises over 850 families with people coming together from all over the South East including Southampton and East London.
 It is a social cultural community centre with religious services and strong emphasis on education.
 The Synagogue has a Kosher shop and library which has extended to two rooms.

 The pandemic has seen some positives within the community, with members living further away or in poor health able to ‘participate’ in social & cultural events, as well as watch services; new friendships made; practical help offered & received by people linked through the Telephone Tree; offers to ‘entertain’ given willingly; improved communication and network groups re-established.

 Windsor & Maidenhead Community Forum (information provided by Paul Samuels)